Donald Trump’s Business Documents Show ‘Versions Of Fraud,’ Says Nancy Wallace

 Trump is currently facing an impeachment inquiry for his phone call with Ukraine president Volodymyr Zelensky.
 Recently, House Speaker Nancy Pelosi announced her decision to pass on a formal House vote to approve the impeachment inquiry.

-“There’s no requirement that we have a vote, and so at this time we will not be having a vote,” Pelosi said Tuesday, per The Hill,
+“There’s no requirement that we have a vote, and so at this time we will not be having a vote,” Pelosi said Tuesday, per The Hill.

 The decision has led some to criticize Pelosi.
 Republicans are pushing for a vote because it would reportedly allow Republican House members more of a role in the inquiry, including the ability to subpoena witnesses.
 Ultimately, Pelosi’s announcement does little to appease Republicans that believe the investigation is nothing more than “partisan theatrics,” as Andrew C. McCarthy said.

 According to McCarthy, Democrats are skirting an official vote to avoid defending their impeachment probe in court, suggesting that if they believed in the validity of the probe, they would be focused on doing it under formal procedure.